m0xpd/4-1-Mux-for-Eurorack/Hardware/INFO.md

-# This folder contains Eagle files defining the hardware for the master multiplexer and the slave unit.
+# This folder contains...
+Eagle files defining the hardware for the master multiplexer and the slave unit.

 There is also an Eagle library for the Thonk Low-profile illuminated push button, used in the design.